MISSOULA URBAN INDIAN HEALTH CENTER STAFF

 I wanted to stay in Missoula and the timing was perfect becoming the new Human Resource Specialist at the Missoula Urban Indian Health Center.
 Working part-time allows me to continue my rodeo career on the weekends as well.
 I am very grateful to work at an organization such as MUIHC and want to work endlessly at following and improving the mission of the company.

 Skye is a three-time graduate from the University of Montana with her Bachelor and Master of Art degrees in Sociology with an emphasis in Inequality and Social Justice, and a Master of Business Administration degree.
-She is a descendant of the Shoshone-Bannock and Little Shell Chippewa tribes on her mother’s side.
-Skye has worked with historically marginalized communities in an academic setting and wrote her master’s thesis on low-income and first generation college students’ experience in higher education.
-She looks forward to serving the tribal communities of Western Montana in a culturally-conscious manner.
+She is a descendant of the Shoshone-Bannock and Little Shell Chippewa tribes.
+Skye has worked with historically marginalized communities in an academic setting and wrote her master’s thesis on low-income and first generation college students’ experiences in higher education.
+She looks forward to serving the Urban Indian communities of Western Montana in a culturally-conscious manner.

 Originally from the plains of Northeastern Montana, Skye enjoys exploring Missoula’s excellent hiking trails and public lands with her dog in her spare time.